AdiGohain/Week_7_Programming_Assignment_03/README.md

 <img width="1156" height="654" alt="image" src="https://github.com/user-attachments/assets/24666745-f62e-4ab2-8488-154a7f61769b" />

 Use of AI in this Project:
 I utilized ChatGPT for troubleshooting a method for calculating the cumulative exposure.
 Due to a Binary signal, I wanted to find better ways to visualize the data and I used ChatGPT to provide suggestions.
+Due to updates in Pandas, I was struggling getting the example code to run with the Zipline Library.
+I used GPT to suggest me an alternate coding apporach with using yfinance.

 I also referenced the code provided by
 Clenow, Andreas F. 2019.
 Trading Evolved: Anyone Can Build Killer Trading Strategies in Python.
 Independently Published.
 [ISBN-13: 978-1091983786]